 This is an affordable priced bike that comes with reasonable quality for the price.
 You can get a lot of the same fitness benefits as you would with a more expensive bike without the added features and cost.

-When I checked on Amazon it qualified for free shipping
+When I checked at Amazon it qualified for free shipping on eligible orders.

 The bike is a good starter bike and for those who want a moderate indoor cycling workout.

 It comes at a fair price and you get a fair build for it but it seems to me that it isn’t built for high intensity workouts.

 If you are looking for something for that more intense type of workout you may want to look at the Sunny Health & Fitness SF-B1002 Indoor Cycling Bike but it doesn’t come with a console or you may want to spend extra for the Schwinn Fitness IC3 Bike it comes with a better console, dual pedals and better tablet holder and more.
 Both are good for “newbies” too.

 The Yosuda Indoor Cycling Bike Stationary can provide a good solid workout.
 It’s adjustable for range of heights and resistance goes from easy to hard so more than one person can use it comfortably for their cardio exercise.